danborufka/launchbar-js/README.md

 Download the extension [here](http://localhost/).
 After installing, you can access the launchbar immediately on every page using the default shortcut `Ctrl + Space`

-The shortcut can be changed in the settings page
+The shortcut can be changed in the settings page.

 ## Running own scripts